 Make a note of the date you first use a liraglutide pen, and throw away the pen after 30 days, even if there is some solution left in the pen.
 Throw away any liraglutide pens that are outdated or no longer needed.
 Talk to your health care provider about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Keep all appointments with your doctor and the laboratory.
-Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to liraglutide injection.
+If you are using liraglutide injection for treatment of diabetes, your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to this medication.
 Your doctor will also tell you how to check your response to liraglutide injection by measuring your blood sugar levels at home.
 Follow these directions carefully.

 Before having any laboratory test, tell your doctor and the laboratory personnel that you are using liraglutide injection.

 Do not let anyone else use your medication.
 Ask your pharmacist any questions you have about refilling your prescription.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.